 Welcome to Koala's Class!

-We are really excited for this year as we have lots of fun things planned!
+We are really excited for all our learning this year as we have lots of fun things planned!

 Our P.E day is Thursday.